Faculty and Staff

 College of Pharmacy

-He has participated in externally funded field studies that implemented community-based interventions and assessed medication-taking behavior and patient outcomes, including hospitalization and emergency department utilization.
+Schulz has participated in externally funded field studies that implemented community-based interventions and assessed medication-taking behavior and patient outcomes, including hospitalization and emergency department utilization.
 For instance, one of his studies focused on diabetes management in an underserved population.
-Schulz has collaborated extensively with the Office for the Study of Aging at the Arnold School of Public Health, where he serves as adjunct professor.
+He has collaborated extensively with the Office for the Study of Aging at the Arnold School of Public Health, where he serves as adjunct professor.

 - outcomes research